Coding15life/css-project/README.md

 4. Install the packages

     `npm install`
+    `npm install bootstrap`

-5. That's it!
+6. That's it!
 You can start coding from there.

 # Prequisites